I have a growing stack of test swatches that served the purpose of figuring out some technique but don't rise to the level of saleability.

 As I was wandering through Anthropologie I noticed an "instant old" visibly mended garment.
 A couple of racks away, there was another.
 And then another.
 So, the trend has trickled down to mall shops.

-As I wrote back on Day 17 of my Stitch a Day Project, I first became enamored with the art of mending when I saw Neil Young's jeans back in the '70s.
+I first became enamored with the art of mending when I saw Neil Young's jeans back in the '70s.
 At the time I knew nothing about Japanese boro mending, but once I saw it I was immediately hooked.
 The bag below, available on Etsy sums up just about everything I love - a mix of fabric types, some sashiko stitching and patching on top of patching.

 And now, it's modern to mend.
 Tom of Holland has created a business of it, offering bespoke mending services and classes and workshops, mostly in Europe.
 He's even come up with a new name for the process, visible mending.
 His website and facebook pages are filled with great images and info.
 Take some time and visit.